 St. Andrew’s Day

-St. Andrew’s Day is a religious holiday which is celebrated on November 30th in Scotland as a bank holiday and all over the world as an observance – especially in countries in which Saint Andrew is the patron saint such as Barbados, Bulgaria, Columbia, Cyprus, Greece, Romania, Russia, Scotland and the Ukraine.
-Saint Andrew was the brother of Peter and is considered to be the first apostle.
+St. Andrew’s Day is a religious holiday celebrated on November 30th in Scotland as a bank holiday and around the world as an observance, especially in countries where Saint Andrew is the patron saint, such as Barbados, Bulgaria, Colombia, Cyprus, Greece, Romania, Russia, Scotland, and Ukraine.
+Saint Andrew was the brother of Peter and is considered the first apostle.

 History of St. Andrew’s Day

-Many of the traditions that are associated with St. Andrew’s Day go all the way back to pagan practices.
+Many of the traditions associated with St. Andrew’s Day date back to pagan practices.
 Some of these pagan practices, which include Saturnalia and Celtic practices, were intermingled with Christian traditions.
-This is especially true in Romania – a country which has a lot of St. Andrew’s Day myths and legends.
+This is particularly true in Romania—a country with many St. Andrew’s Day myths and legends.

 St. Andrew’s Day Customs & Traditions